 —Felipe Ornell et al., “The COVID-19 pandemic and its impact on substance use: Implications for prevention and treatment,” Psychiatry Research 289 (2020).

-Even as stressors related to the pandemic have exacerbated mental health and SUD challenges, the pandemic has disrupted health care operations, which are necessary to address those challenges.
+Even as stressors related to the pandemic have exacerbated mental health and SUD challenges, the pandemic has disrupted healthcare operations, which are necessary to address those challenges.
 These disruptions have introduced new issues with treatment of people with SUD with devastating consequences.
-In certain areas, in-person recovery programs have been halted or limited to maintain social distancing.12 For some patients, required medical appointments to refill treatment prescriptions (e.g., monthly injections of medication to support OUD recovery) were delayed.
-In at least one documented case, this led to withdrawal, relapse, and death as a result of overdose.13 Some of these social distancing mandates have since been relaxed, enabling prescribers to provide additional weeks’ worth of medication to avoid interruptions in care.14 Access to other services, such as syringe services programs and other harm-reduction resources, have undergone operational disruptions as well.15 Finally, across health care, many patients are delaying treatment—including avoiding emergency room visits for critical care needs (which could include opioid overdose)—due to fear of contracting COVID-19.16 In addition to new obstacles generated by the pandemic, there are existing challenges for people with SUD who try to access care.
-For example, gaps in broadband infrastructure to support virtual medical visits, absence of transportation, and lack of health insurance are all increasingly difficult to overcome in combination with new obstacles created by the pandemic.
+In certain areas, in-person recovery programmes have been halted or limited to maintain social distancing.12 For some patients, required medical appointments to refill treatment prescriptions (e.g., monthly injections of medication to support OUD recovery) were delayed.
+In at least one documented case, this led to withdrawal, relapse and death as a result of overdose.13 Some of these social distancing mandates have since been relaxed, enabling prescribers to provide additional weeks’ worth of medication to avoid interruptions in care.14 Access to other services, such as syringe services programmes and other harm-reduction resources, have undergone operational disruptions as well.15 Finally, across healthcare, many patients are delaying treatment—including avoiding emergency room visits for critical care needs (which could include opioid overdose)—due to fear of contracting COVID-19.16 In addition to new obstacles generated by the pandemic, there are existing challenges for people with SUD who try to access care.
+For example, gaps in broadband infrastructure to support virtual medical visits, absence of transportation and lack of health insurance are all increasingly difficult to overcome in combination with new obstacles created by the pandemic.